anilsinh12/ForExamp/README.md

 # ForExamp
-this file is just for examp purpose for me
+this file is just for exam purpose for me